ampproject/amphtml/extensions/amp-font/amp-font.md

 # amp-font (deprecated)

+[tip type="warning"]
-Replace with a sentence: "This component has been deprecated and should no longer be used.
+This component is deprecated and should no longer be used.
 Instead, use the [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) descriptor to specify how to display a font face dependent on whether and when it is ready.
+[/tip]

 The `amp-font` component was AMP's solution to controlling timeouts on font loading.
 With the wide browser adoption of font-display, this component is no longer necessary.
 It is here for legacy users.
+Instead, use the [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) descriptor to specify how to display a font face dependent on whether and when it is ready.

 ## Usage